chaos-polymtl/lethe/doc/source/parameters/dem/lagrangian_physical_properties.rst

 * The ``friction coefficient wall`` defines the friction coefficient of the walls.

 * The ``rolling friction wall`` defines the rolling friction coefficient of the walls.

+* The ``surface energy wall`` defines the surface energy of the walls.
+This parameter is used with the JKR force model.